Please read the club guidelines carefully. These exist to ensure that everyone is safe and can enjoy classes in a supportive environment.

 Before class starts:

 - Please do your absolute best to be on time for the start of the class, and we’ll do our best to make sure the class starts on time (pending hall switchovers or mats being put out!)
-Remember, the advertised start time is precisely that, you should aim to arrive a few minutes earlier than this.
+Remember, the advertised start time is precisely that, you should aim to arrive a few minutes earlier than this, and leave appropriate time to put on suitable kit if the class you are attending requires it.

 - Remove jewellery and watches and keep fingernails trimmed short, especially when grappling.